ddbj/www/_dra/metadata-e.md

 | paired | Paired reads |

 [Insert Size](#Insert_Size)<a name="Insert_Size"></a><span class="conditionally_required">*</span>
-: Size of the insert for Paired reads.
+: Average size of the insert for paired reads.
 In December 2022, the display name was changed from "Nominal Length" to "Insert Size".

 ## Run  {#Run}